jgabrielpro/phonebook.NG8.RXJS/README.md

 # phonebook.NG8.RXJS

-phonebook is a Python library for dealing with word pluralization.
+phonebook is a Angular app use RXJS and Routing for save, update, Delete and search Contacts.
-NG8: refer the version of the angualr, the applicaiotn use it.
+NG8: refer the version of the angular, the applicaiotn use it.
 RXJS refer that the applicaiton use RXJS no http.

 ## Installation